 - Bloody stool or signs of internal bleeding

-- Dietary history in the elderly and poor, or both.
+- Dietary history in the elderly and poor, or both

 |8—12 weeks old

 While there are several means of diagnosing anemia, the most readily available diagnostic test is a Complete Blood Count (CBC).
-A complete blood count (CBC) is a cocktail of tests that is meant to provide information about the size, quantity, and shape of red blood cells.
+A complete blood count (CBC) is a cocktail of tests that are meant to provide information about the size, quantity, and shape of red blood cells.
 It also informs us about hemoglobin, hematocrit, and mean corpuscular volume.

 Apart from red blood cells, a CBC also provides information on the volume of white blood cells and platelets.